Qarj/WebImblaze-Framework/MANUAL.md

 wif.pl example_test --env DEV --target team1 --batch My_Tests
 ```

-The WebInject-Framework will search all sub folders of tests/ for a file called `example_test.xml`.
+The WebImblaze-Framework will search all sub folders of tests/ for a file called `example_test.xml`.
 If it doesn't find it, it will also search (plus subfolders):
 ```
-../WebInject
+../WebImblaze
-../WebInject-Selenium
+../WebImblaze-Selenium
 ```

 To run the same test again, just issue: